Shared-Reality-Lab/IMAGE-server/DEPLOYMENT.md

 The default compose file within there (`docker-compose.yml`) is a useful base for testing.
 Each image will be downloaded from the Github Container Registry using the "unstable" tag.

+This can be brought up using `docker-compose up -d`.

 ## For Production

 For production, it is recommended to use "latest" and limit the number of running services for additional stability.